Continuous extension of conformal maps: Introduction

-In this article, firstly we introduce the key concept of semi-unreachable (boundary) points, which is very intuitive and understandable even to students who may just have basic training in mathematics.
-It turns out that just with such a concept we are able to provide a simple and very elementary solution to the problem: $\psi$ extends continuously to $\partial D$ if and only if $\partial G$ has no semi-unreachable points.
-The proof of our theorem is very concise and employs only the results established already at the time when the problem was intensively investigated by some famous mathematicians in the history.
-In contrast, the previous results related to the problem are based on some deep theories, which are only understandable to experts in the specialized field.
-Moreover, this work provides a quite short and elementary proof for the Carathe\"{o}dory theorem, which is very famous and important and is included in many articles and books.
-However, before this work, no concise proof that is understandable to either students or general mathematical society exists even the result was established a century ago.
-As a matter of fact, L. Ahlfors writes in his famous book \cite{a}[p.232]: "Unfortunately, considerations of space do not permit us to include a proof of this important theorem (the proof would require a considerable amount of preparation)".
-Certainly, our work can be easily presented in both widely used text books \cite{a} and \cite{b} since they cover all the materials needed for this article.
-In that respect, our theorem is the first desirable solution which is most close to the essence of the original problem.
-Now this is the first time that we have a theorem which is not only understandable to the mathematical pubic but also can be taught in a standard complex analysis course.
+The purpose of this article is to seek a direct, elementary and classical solution for the problem.
+The motivation is the strong desire for a theorem readable for someone who just had a graduate course in complex analysis.
+We begin by introducing the key concept: semi-unreachable points, which is purely topological and understandable to students.
+It turns out that with such a concept we are able to provide a very simple and elementary solution: $\psi$ extends continuously to $\partial D$ if and only if $\partial G$ has no semi-unreachable points.
+One advantage of our theorem is that it not only offers an easy and direct solution understandable to ordinary mathematicians but also leads to a short and concise proof for the Osgood conjecture.
+Our proof uses only some basic results established already a century ago and even does not rely on the Lebesgue theory.
+Over the past few decades, the author was unable to find a proof for the Carathe\"{o}dory theorem in literatures understandable to the general math public.
+In fact, L. Ahlfors wrote in \cite{a}[p.232]: "Unfortunately, considerations of space do not permit us to include a proof of this important theorem (the proof would require a considerable amount of preparation)".
+The theorem he referred to was the Carathe\"{o}dory theorem.
+Actually, it seems that the Carathe\"{o}dory theorem appears only in literatures for the specialized fields.
+After a long time of efforts, the author now is able to provide this work which gives a solution understandable to the math public and can be easily presented in standard text books like \cite{a} and \cite{b} (since they cover all the materials needed for this article).
+A desirable solution should be teachable along with the Riemann mapping theorem in a standard course.
+In this respect, our theorem is the first desirable solution most close to the essence of the original problem.

-Lastly, our method is localizable to treat a general domain and can help to determine on which part a conformal map may be continuously extendable to the boundary.
+Lastly, our method is localizable to determine on which part a univalent analytic function continuously extends to the boundary for a general domain.